It generally takes about 30 minutes to an hour to clean and maintain a fresh water fish tank, depending on the size.

 Step 5 : Add water

-Tap water is heavily treated with harsh chemicals like chlorine to make it safe for human consumption.
-However this can be fatal for our fish to swim through.
+Very important: Don’t expect fish to tolerate straight tap water well.
+This is because tap water is heavily treated with harsh chemicals like chlorine to make it safe for human consumption.
+This can be fatal for our fish to swim through.

 For Tropical Salt Water Tanks:

-A drastic and sudden change in the tank’s water temperature can weaken their immune system leaving them susceptible to various fish diseases.
+A drastic and sudden change in the tank’s water temperature can weaken the immune system of the fish leaving them susceptible to various fish diseases.
 Or worse, it could send the fish into shock and kill them.

 To achieve the correct temperature, try filling the bucket with hot water and then check the temperature frequently until it matches the temperature of the water in the fish tank.
 Slowly add the water to the tank, and then start the filters and the heater.